-In this guest post, Keshet Bachan, gender equality activist and blogger at Girls Report, questions whether mobile phone applications addressing street violence are an effective way to prevent violence against women.
+In this guest post, Keshet Bachan, gender equality activist and blogger at The XX Factor, questions whether mobile phone applications addressing street violence are an effective way to prevent violence against women.
 What do you think?

 Can mobile ‘apps’ really prevent or discourage instances of violence against women?
 This question has been on my mind since a colleague shared this video from Voice of America about a mobile app called ‘Fight Back’, marketed as ‘India’s first mobile app for women’s safety’.